04/14/2021 08:18

 Now that Clearinghouse rules are in effect, employers should know that they must perform required queries and reports to stay in compliance.
 Here are the three of which employers must be aware.

-Pre-employment queries must be performed prior to the hire of a new CDL driver.
+Pre-employment queries must be performed before the hire of a new CDL driver.
 This query will be a full query that will give the employer a detailed record of a driver’s past drug and alcohol violations.
 Employers must obtain consent from drivers before performing a pre-employment query.

 Employers must also perform annual queries of their drivers.
 These queries can either be limited— meaning the employer will be able to see whether a driver has any new violations—or full queries.
 The employer must have consent from the employee for either of these.
 Employers must then keep a three-year record of these queries.